atiya0419/E-commerce-web-page/README.md

 🛡️ License

    This project is licensed under the MIT License.

 📩 Contact

    For any queries or suggestions, feel free to reach out:
   -**GitHub**: atiya0419
   -**Email**: atiya19apr@gmail.com

-Email: [YourEmail@example.com] (Replace with actual email)